 - 1. Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time.
 If your patient situation involves childbirth, be prepared to discuss the physiological (pathophysiological) changes related to the postpartum period.
 Changes, signs and symptoms without the underlying patho/physiology will be given no marks. - 2.
 A. Identify the 5 priority problems, issues, or hypotheses in the situation.
-Consider both physiological and psychosocial aspects that relate to the family and/or patient. - B. Discuss 5 reasonable nursing interventions each with a with sound rationale for the 5 priority problems you have identified.
-Each intervention must directly relate to the identified problem.
-Each rationale must include underlying physiology and/or pathophysiology. - C. Explain and justify why your #1 problem, issue or hypothesis is the priority in this situation. - 3.
+Consider both physiological and psychosocial aspects that relate to the family and/or patient. - B. Discuss 5 reasonable nursing interventions and 5 sound rationales for each problem.
+Every intervention must directly relate to the identified problem, every rationale must include underlying physiology and/or pathophysiology - C. Explain and justify why your #1 problem, issue or hypothesis is the priority in this situation. - 3.
 A. Discuss two assumptions you have made related to the situation.
 How would you validate these assumptions? - B. How could these assumptions impact your nursing care? - 4.
 Describe how you clustered cues or data to support one problem, potential problem, issue or hypothesis. - 5.
-A. Choose one of the concepts (not Family) introduced in Level 3 PBL; identify theorists, and discuss the definition(s) and characteristics of the concept in your own words. - B. Describe, using 5 specific examples, how the concept applies in this situation. - 6.
-A. Identify 1 problem, potential problem, or issue based on the appropriate growth and development stage.
+A. Choose one of the concepts (not Family) introduced in Level 3 PBL (epidemiology, critical social theory, or self-esteem); identify theorists, and discuss the definition(s) and characteristics of the concept in your own words - B. Describe, using 5 specific examples, how the concept applies in this situation. - 6.
+A. Identify 1 problem, potential problem, or issue (not used in question 2) based on the appropriate growth and development stage.
 Describe the developmental stage. - B. Discuss the nursing interventions/considerations with regard to the problem you have identified.